Zmmyslony/vector_slicer/README.md

 The filled matrix shows how many times was each pixel filled which is a fast test for the quality.

 The paths file contains the main output of the program.
-The header contains some relevant information as to how it was sliced, and then the between "#Start of pattern" and "# End of pattern" is the sequence of paths.
+The header contains some relevant information as to how it was sliced, and then the between "# Start of pattern" and "# End of pattern" is the sequence of paths corresponding to a single layer.
 Each line corresponds to a single line, where the x and y coordinates of subsequent points alternate (that is: x1,y1,x2,y2,x3,y3, etc.).
 Each of the patterns corresponds to a fully sliced pattern which uses different seeds so that in the case of multi-layer prints there is some variability between layers to avoid systematic errors.

 The simplest way of translating the output file into .gcode is to use an associated program Vector Slicer GCode generator (https://github.com/Zmmyslony/Vector_Slicer_GCode).
-It was designed to be used with the Hyrel printer for DIW writing and the gcode headers and footers are Hyrel-specific, but the body of the gcode is rather universal.
+It was designed to be used with the Hyrel printer (System 30M) for DIW writing and the gcode headers and footers are Hyrel-specific, but the body of the gcode is rather universal.

 The best configuration file is saved for future use so it can be used for recalculation.